opentracing-contrib/java-examples/README.md

 ## Testing against a Java Opentracing  PR/branch.

-In order to test these examples against https://github.com/bhs/opentracing-java/pull/5, you have to install it first in the local Maven repository:
+In order to test these examples against https://github.com/bhs/opentracing-java/pull/5, you have to fetch the PR locally, and then install it in local Maven repository (required once only):

     $ cd opentracing_java/
     $ git remote add bhs https://github.com/bhs/opentracing-java